antonaca/implementation-planner/README.md

 # Implementation Planner

-_Implementation Planner_ is a practical tool designed for implementation practitioners who need to systematically plan, document, and manage complex implementation projects.
-The tool provides a structured, repeatable framework that makes it easy to adapt for different use cases—such as the [hivprep-plan](https://github.com/antonaca/hivprep-plan) example.
+This is a practical tool designed for implementation researchers and practitioners who need to systematically plan, adapt, document, and manage complex implementation projects.
+The tool provides a structured, repeatable framework that makes it easy to adapt for different use cases like the [HIV PrEP Protocol Roll-Out](https://github.com/antonaca/hivprep-plan) example.

 ## Who is this for?